Mon–Fri: 8:00 AM – 5:00 PM · Sat: 8:00 AM – 12:00 PM

 When to repair vs when to let go

 Practical rule: if a repair costs more than 50% of the vehicle's value, re-evaluate.
-If your car is worth $3000 and the transmission needs $2500, it's probably time.
+When the repair price approaches what the car is actually worth, it's usually time to let it go.

 But it's not a hard rule.
 If you know the car's history, the chassis isn't rusted, and the engine runs well, a major repair can add 3-5 years of life — far cheaper than monthly payments on a new car.